They say no two pregnancies are the same, and I’ve definitely noticed that the second time around.

-Reflecting on this recently, I thought it would be nice to share how pregnancy has been different for me the second time round and what I’ve learnt.
+So here are some of my reflection on how pregnancy has been different for me the second time around and what I’ve learnt.

 15 Ways Second Pregnancies Are Different

-1. It will be very different to your first pregnancy in some way, shape or form.
+1. It will be very different from your first pregnancy in some way, shape or form.

 2. You may feel more anxious like I did because you understand more about what is going on, what could go wrong and generally have more of a greater appreciation of pregnancy.

 3. You’ll start to show and feel pregnant sooner than you did the first time around.
-Which might mean you need to dig out the pregnancy wardrobe and essentials quicker second time round!
+Which might mean you need to dig out the pregnancy wardrobe and essentials quicker second time around!

 7. The mummy guilt will double because you’ll feel guilty about your first child having to share you with someone else.
 You’ll feel bad about not obsessing over every little pregnancy milestone and you’ll feel guilty about not doing all the things for baby number two that you did with baby number one.